Poon Hill with Mardi Himal

 Autumn – September, October, November (Best Season)

 Post-monsoon autumn delivers the clearest mountain views of the year.
 The air is freshly washed, the peaks are sharp and vivid, and the trails are in excellent condition.
-October is the single busiest and most celebrated trekking month in Nepal, book accommodation and guides well in advance.
+October is the single busiest and most celebrated trekking month in Nepal.
+Book accommodation and guides well in advance.
 November is quieter, slightly colder, and equally beautiful.

 Winter – December, January, February (Good with Preparation)